LemoneJamTart/engineeredcompatibility/README.md

      - Adds Biodiesel, Sulfurized Diesel, Diesel, Kerosene, Naphtha, Benzene, and Gasoline as fuels for the Liquid Burner
      - Adds Napalm as a superheat fuel for the Liquid Burner
      - Burn times range from ~11000t for a bucket of low-quality fuels to ~25000t for a bucket of napalm
+ - Deep Aether:
+     - Adds Conberry, Cruderoot, Roseroot, Yagroot, and Sunroot woodsets to the Sawmill
+     - Adds Skyjade to the Crusher
+     - Adds Goldenleaf Berries to the Fermenter
  - Deeper & Darker:
      - Adds Echo woodset to the Sawmill
     Eidolon: